hanqiao29/hanqiao29.github.io/_posts/2020-09-23-time-movie.md

 "About Time" 2013.
 If we could live our lives multiple times, would you change anything?

 "Arrival" 2016.
-Human thinks linearly, whereas aliens don't.
+Human think linearly, whereas aliens don't.

 "5 Centimeters per Second" 2007.
 What defines distance between people? space, time, or neither?